What It’s Like: A Panama Canal Voyage Thrills Way Beyond a Feat of Engineering

 San Blas Islands

-An archipelago of 378 islands and cays, the San Blas, also knows as Guna Yala, are owned and managed by the Guna indigenous group.
+An archipelago of 378 islands and cays, the San Blas, also known as Guna Yala, is owned and managed by the Guna indigenous group.
 Only a few dozen of the islands are populated.

 The remote white-sand beaches and swaying palms attract Panamanians and other tourists as does the coral reef with the kind of crystal-clear water you dream about for snorkeling or kayaking – sometimes with the company of dolphins, sharks and giant manta rays.
 To learn more about the Guna people, book a tour to one of the thatched-hut villages.
 There will be opportunity to by colorful Molas crafts (using U.S. dollars).